MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 ## Create your custom table

 Do you have data that you want to import into Dataverse for training in AI Builder?
 First, you have to create a table.
 In this example, we'll provide a solution that has predefined custom tables.
-To use your own data, [create a custom table](/powerapps/maker/common-data-service/data-platform-create-entity) and substitute your own table for the example used here.
+To use your own data, [create a custom table](/powerapps/maker/common-data-service/data-platform-create-entity) and use your own table instead of the the example used here.

 > [!NOTE]
 >For best results, use a dataset that is less than 1.5 GB in size.
 Otherwise, AI Builder uses only 1.5 GB of your data to train and predict.
-Since you can’t control which data exceeding the 1.5 GB limit is not used, you should optimize your data to stay under 1.5 GB.
+Since you can’t control which data exceeding the 1.5 GB limit isn't used, you should optimize your data to stay under 1.5 GB.

 ## Sample dataset for prediction model

 1. Download the AI Builder sample dataset package: [AIBPredictionSample_simpledeploy_v4.21.3.zip](https://microsoft.sharepoint.com/:u:/t/PowerAppsAI/EaBYOtfuvc5OqK4qh1-drvoBD_mCfM4hyLz3zJ0EwDqGjg?e=aI2aue)

-1. Ensure the file is not blocked after download.
+1. Ensure the file isn't blocked after download.
 To do this:
    1. Locate the downloaded zip file, right-click, and select **Properties**.
    1. Place a check in the **Unblock** checkbox and select **Apply**.